 Members of the Greens and members of the public can contact the Greens NSW to formally or informally discuss concerns about behaviour that has occurred in a Greens space or involving a Greens member.

-To arrange an initial, confidential discussion please email the Convenors, Rochelle Flood and Sylvia Hale firstname.lastname@example.org or 02 9045 6999.
+To arrange an initial confidential discussion please email the Convenor, Damiya Hayden and the Operations Manager, Caroline Atkinson at firstname.lastname@example.org or phone 02 9045 6999.

 More information about sexual harassment - visit the Human Rights Commission website at https://knowtheline.humanrights.gov.au